 If you’re looking for a quiet, productive space, consider a light shade of green.
 Add a bright pop of saturated colour for a touch of joyous energy.

-Tips for Creating a Green Colour Scheme at Home
+Expert Tips for a Green Colour Scheme

 Green is a versatile colour and can sit well with pretty much every type of colour scheme and style.
 It’s only a part of the equation though, so in this section we’ll share interior design tips that should help you incorporate green into your home seamlessly.

-Match greens with other cooling colours
+Match greens with other cool colours

 Along with the complementary colours of green and blue, consider adding purple in the mix.
 Because they are all next to each other on the colour wheel, you can experiment mixing and matching saturation, hue and value (how much white or black is in the colour) without fear of clashing.